 Having safer sex is the best way to prevent yourself from getting syphilis:

 Condoms are the only method of contraception which can protect you from syphilis.
 The pill, implant, injection, coil and other methods of contraception do not protect you from syphilis or other STIs.

 Make sure if you use condoms that you are not using them with an oil-based lubricant ‘lube’ (for example, massage oil or Vaseline) as these can weaken condoms and make them split.
 Water based lubricants are safer and very easy to get hold of from most pharmacies and sexual health clinics.

 If you share needles or other injecting equipment (syringes, spoons or swabs), you can be at risk of getting syphilis, HIV and other viruses such as hepatitis C.Order your test now

 Our tests look for antibodies that your body will be producing if it has an infection, these antibodies take some time to be detectable.
 This period of time between exposure to an infection and it becoming detectable is known as a window period.

-For our self-sampling home test kits, results are most accurate:
+For our lab tests, results are most accurate: